-Does your SMB recognize the risk of fraud?
+Does your business recognize the risk of fraud?

 According to the Identity Theft Resource Center, from January 1, 2005 to May 31, 2019, almost 1.5 billion personal records have been exposed in data breaches.
 (1)